Car Insurance FAQs

 As CTP insurance doesn’t cover the damage costs to your car or property as well as other drivers’ cars and property, it’s important you consider an additional level of cover.
 Try our online comparison tool to find out which type of car insurance suits your needs and budget.

-What do car insurance companies check?
+What do car insurance companies check when you take out their insurance?

-• Your vehicle’s model, make, and age
+• Your vehicle’s model, make and age

 • Your registration details